thomasdarimont/screen-casting-app/readme.md

 # Screen Casting App
-Java app that can capture the screen of the current machine and exposes them via HTTP.
+Java app that captures screenshots of the current machine and exposes them via HTTP.

 ## Build
 ```